50k-Customs/Wheels-Pack/base/readme.txt

 ### CHANGELOG FOR LATEST VERSION

-- fixed ftire suitables for new steel wheels with covers
-- added 3 new tyre models for low deck trucks
+- added 3 variants of heavy duty rims for all brands (16 new models)

 ### CREDITS